mockative/mockative/wiki/MIGRATING-TO-3.md

 **3. Run your tests**

 Before running your tests you might be facing what looks like a bunch of compilation errors.
-Mockative 3 adds dependencies
+Mockative 3 dynamically adds a dependency on a set of source files when a test task is detected.

 **4. Replace usages of `classOf<T>` with `of<T>`**